 Explore unique natural environments.

 Madagascar is well known for its exceptional ecological diversity.
-The island is home to extraordinary flora and fauna—much of it unique to this country—which plays a distinctive role in traditional healthcare practices.
+The island is home to extraordinary flora and fauna—much of it unique to this country—which play a distinctive role in traditional healthcare practices.

 Enhance your French and learn Malagasy.